brianglass/anastasis/files/december.md

 29. Of the 14,000 holy Infants in Bethlehem who were slain by Herod; and of our venerable Father Marcellus, abbot of the monastery of the Unsleeping ones.

-This Herod, the slayer of infants, was the same who was reigning at the time of ChristÂ’s Nativity.
-In those days certain Magi, that is men of wisdom and power, and possibly kings as well, starting from Persia, or Mesopotomia, or some other distant place, came to Jerusalem seeking the one born as king of Jews, and saying that in the East, where their fatherland was, there had appeared two years earlier an unusual and wondrous star, which, according to an ancient oracle (Numbers 24:17), signified the birth of a great king of the Jews, Â‘and so, following the course of this star, we have comeÂ’, they said, Â‘to worship himÂ’.
+This Herod, the slayer of infants, was the same who was reigning at the time of Christ’s Nativity.
+In those days certain Magi, that is men of wisdom and power, and possibly kings as well, starting from Persia, or Mesopotomia, or some other distant place, came to Jerusalem seeking the one born as king of Jews, and saying that in the East, where their fatherland was, there had appeared two years earlier an unusual and wondrous star, which, according to an ancient oracle (Numbers 24:17), signified the birth of a great king of the Jews, ‘and so, following the course of this star, we have come’, they said, ‘to worship him’.
 When Herod heard this he was troubled and the whole city with him.
-Then, having enquired and been informed by the High Priests and Scribes of the people that according to the prophecies the Christ was to be born in Bethlehem, he sent the Magi there, ordering them that, when they had found the child, they should inform him too, so that, he said, Â‘I too may come and worship himÂ’.
+Then, having enquired and been informed by the High Priests and Scribes of the people that according to the prophecies the Christ was to be born in Bethlehem, he sent the Magi there, ordering them that, when they had found the child, they should inform him too, so that, he said, ‘I too may come and worship him’.
 The Magi, however, after they had worshipped, returned by divine command, to their own country by another way.
 Then Herod, enraged, sent and killed all the infants in Bethlehem and its neighbourhood from two years and below, thinking that with them he would certainly have put to death the king that had been born.
 But the foolish enemy of God was tricked, because the child Jesus with his mother Mary, under the protection of Joseph her Betrothed, fled to Egypt on the order of an Angel.
 And so those innocent babes became the first Martyrs slain for the sake of Christ; but their bloodthirsty executioner and persecutor of Christ shortly afterwards fell victim to dropsy and, having become wholly rotten and his body infested with worms, he ended his miserable life.

 Marcellus was from the city of Apamea in Syria, of a renowned family, distinguished by both virtue and education, and chosen to succeed Saint Alexander in about 430 as abbot of the monastery of the Unsleeping ones.
 This monastery is so called because the monks are divided into three groups which succeed one another in turn at the daily round of Offices and so praise God unceasingly without any interruption.
-The originator of this system was the one named Alexander, as the writer of the life of both of them says, Â‘Later he also founded near the mouth of the Black Sea a renowned place of contemplation and introduced a new rule, but which is than those everywhere else, that the succession of hymns to God should never be interrupted, but that by the successive rotation of those celebrating the never silent and unceasing glorification of the Master should be assuredÂ’.
+The originator of this system was the one named Alexander, as the writer of the life of both of them says, ‘Later he also founded near the mouth of the Black Sea a renowned place of contemplation and introduced a new rule, but which is than those everywhere else, that the succession of hymns to God should never be interrupted, but that by the successive rotation of those celebrating the never silent and unceasing glorification of the Master should be assured’.

 **Apolytikion.
 Tone 1.
 Be entreated. \[Common\]**